 The value of Renminbi against other foreign currencies fluctuates from time to time and is affected by changes in China and international political and economic conditions as well as many other factors.
 In 2015, the PBOC implemented further changes to the way it calculates the Renminbi's daily mid-point against the U.S. dollar to take into account market-maker quotes before announcing such daily mid-point.
 This change, and others that may be implemented, may increase the volatility in the value of the Renminbi against foreign currencies.
-All payments of interest and principal will be made in Renminbi mith respect to Renminbi Notes unless otherwise specified.
+All payments of interest and principal will be made in Renminbi with respect to Renminbi Notes unless otherwise specified.
 As a result, the value of these Renminbi payments may vary with the changes in the prevailing exchange rates in the marketplace.
 If the value of Renminbi depreciates against another foreign currency, the value of the investment made by a holder of the Renminbi Notes in that foreign currency will decline.
-Depreciation of the Renminbi against such currency could cause a decrease in the effective yield of the Renminbi Notes is translated into such currency.
+Depreciation of the Renminbi against such currency could cause a decrease in the effective yield of the Renminbi Notes below their stated coupon rates and could result in a loss when the return on the Renminbi Notes is translated into such currency.
 In addition, there may be tax consequences for investors as a result of any foreign currency gains resulting from any investment in Renminbi Notes.